Family Information for Commencement

 Tickets will be given only to students, not family members.

 - Students who pick up tickets for Commencement are not entitled to tickets for another Commencement at a later date unless they are obtaining another degree; i.e. bachelor's graduates who participated in Commencement are entitled to tickets if they have earned a master's degree (or advanced certificate).
 Students requesting extra tickets for Commencement will have an opportunity to request up to 4 additional tickets through Your Connection.
 Students should be sure they know the number of extra tickets they need before completing the Commencement Participation Form.

 [ Back to Top ]

-Restaurant and Accommodations Guide
+Restaurant and Hotel Accommodations Guide

 For information on area accommodations and restaurants, see this guide.